Islandora/Alpaca/README.md

 ## Requirements

 This project requires Java 11 and can be built with [Gradle](https://gradle.org).

-To build and test locally, use `./gradlew build`.
+To build and test locally, clone this repository and then change into the Alpaca directory.
+Next run `./gradlew clean build shadowJar`.

-The main is available in the `islandora-alpaca-app/build/libs` directory, with the classifier `-all`.
+The main executable jar is available in the `islandora-alpaca-app/build/libs` directory, with the classifier `-all`.

+ie.
+> islandora-alpaca-app/build/libs/islandora-alpaca-app-2.0.0-all.jar

 ## Configuration